 We also noted that spindles aligned normal to the magnetic field direction were wider than those parallel to the field direction (Figure 7A).
 We carefully compared it in control and 27 T SMF treated cells (Figure 7B).
 In both synchronized and unsynchronized CNE-2Z and RPE1 cells, the spindles in 27 T SMF-treated cells that were normal to the field direction has bigger spindle pole angles, which makes them look “wider” (Figure 7C and Figure 7-figure supplement 1) compare to the ones parallel to the field direction.
 In control cells that were not treated with SMFs, the spindle pole angles are similar in both directions (Figure 7C).
-To get a more quantitative measurement, we quantified the spindle length (a) and width (w) and found that the spindle length was not much affected by the 27 T magnetic field (Figure 7-figure supplement 2A, B) but the spindle width was increased in both CNE-2Z and RPE1 cells, when the spindle is normal to the field direction (Figure 7D and Figure 7-figure supplement 2C, D), which confirms that the spindle is “wider”.
+To get a more quantitative measurement, we quantified the spindle length (a) and width (w) and found that the spindle length was not much affected by the 27 T magnetic field (Figure 7-figure supplement 2A, B) but the spindle width was increased in both CNE-2Z and RPE1 cells, when the spindle was normal to the field direction (Figure 7D and Figure 7-figure supplement 2C, D), which confirms that the spindle is “wider”.

 To find out whether chromosome alignment affected the spindle morphology change in the presence of 27 T field, we analyzed the spindle dimension and chromosome distribution (Figure 7E) for CENP-E inhibitor treated spindles that are normal to the field direction (the angle between spindle long axis to the magnetic field direction within 80-90 degree).
 It is interesting that the chromosome alignment or misalignment did actually affect the spindle ellipticity (Figure 7F).
 Our results show that spindles with well aligned chromosomes became obviously wider in 27 T (p<0.005), but the morphology of spindles with misaligned chromosomes was not much affected (Figure 7F).
 We also noticed that spindles with well aligned chromosomes themselves are slightly wider in the sham control group compared to spindles with misaligned chromosomes (Figure 7F), which may have their microtubules relative easier to be aligned by a vertical magnetic field.